rfrankus1/CumulusCI/README.md

 The steps above require that you have Python 2.7.x and the virtualenv command already installed.
 See http://virtualenv.readthedocs.org/en/latest/installation.html for more info on installing virtualenv

+# Build Status

+CumulusCI is now being built and tested automatically.
+You can view the current build status at https://salesforce-org.atlassian.net/builds/browse/CCIT

 # CumulusCI

 If you are already familiar with [Github Flow](http://scottchacon.com/2011/08/31/github-flow.html) and just want to get up and running using this process in the Salesforce platform, follow these steps: